Middle Eastern Languages and Cultures

 Dissertation Colloquium for PhD Candidates in Ancient Egyptian and Middle Eastern Programs

-All PhD students in the ancient Egyptian (Egyptology) and ancient Middle Eastern (Middle Eastern Archaeology) subplans are strongly encouraged to give an oral presentation of approximately 45 minutes on their dissertation.
+All PhD students in the ancient Egyptian (Egyptology) and ancient Middle Eastern (Middle Eastern Art and Archaeology) subplans are strongly encouraged to give an oral presentation of approximately 45 minutes on their dissertation.
 The candidate should consult with his or her dissertation advisers to determine the scope of the presentation.
 The colloquium should be scheduled during the advanced stages of the dissertation and must be attended by the candidate’s dissertation inside committee members.
 It is expected that all graduate students and faculty in ancient Egyptian and ancient Middle Eastern programs will attend dissertation colloquia.
+Graduate students in the other subplans within MELC are also welcome to present during a dissertation colloquium devoted to their research.

 Required Professional Development